ptbrowne/simple-dep-injection/README.md

 ### injected

-Make a closure with dependency already solved so that you can

-call the function normally without using call
+Returns a function that can be called without using call.

 ```python
 >>> def a(b): return b*2